antononcube/ConversationalAgents/Projects/Glukoza/README.md

 # Glukoza

-This project has documents and diagrams for design and implementation of a proposed converational agent named “GLUKOZA” for the [“Alexa Diabetes Challenge” competition](https://www.alexadiabeteschallenge.com).
+This project has documents and diagrams for design and implementation of a proposed conversational agent named “GLUKOZA” for the [“Alexa Diabetes Challenge” competition](https://www.alexadiabeteschallenge.com).